magiclen/node-crc/README.md

 To compute CRC values by providing the length of bits, expression, reflection, an initial value and a final xor value.
 It has many built-in CRC functions.

-You need to set up the Rust development environment: [rustup](https://rustup.rs/)
+For versions 2.0.0 - 2.0.13 you need to set up the Rust development environment: [rustup](https://rustup.rs/)

+Since version 2.0.14 the pre-build binary `index.node` is shipped with every release.

 ## Usage